rsksmart/devportal/docs/04-resources/04-tutorials/governance-dashboard.md

   * Click the **Connect Wallet** button in the top-right corner.
   * Choose your Web3 wallet `(e.g., MetaMask)` and connect it to the Rootstock network.
-  * Make sure your wallet is funded with some governance for voting and RBTC tokens to cover transaction fees.
+  * Make sure your wallet is funded with some governance tokens for voting and RBTC tokens to cover transaction fees.

 </Step>
 <Step title="Explore the Teams">